 Congruence is key consideration in the process of injury evaluation.
-Are the examination findings and investigation results in keeping with the story?
-Does everything "fit"?
+Are the examination findings/ investigation results in keeping with the story?
 If not, why not?

 Many doctors are tempted to stop thinking at this point.
 Beware.
-It might be reasonable and economical in every-day medical practice to stop the diagnostic process when you are 80% to 90% certain, but it is "too soon" to stop when you are working in forensic medical practice.
+This might be reasonable and economical in every-day medical practice but it is insufficient thinking and effort in forensic medical practice.
 Just because the pieces of a jigsaw puzzle fit together, (the story "explains", "is in keeping with", or "is consistent with", the findings) does not mean that this is the only possible solution to the puzzle.
 Forensic practitioners must ask the question, "Are other explanations possible?"